dusty-nv/jetson-inference/docs/detectnet-camera.md

 	- The default is to use MIPI CSI sensor 0 (`--camera=0`)
 - `--width` and `--height` flags setting the camera resolution (default is `1280x720`)
 	- The resolution should be set to a format that the camera supports.
      - Query the available formats with the following commands:
           ``` bash
           $ sudo apt-get install v4l-utils
           $ v4l2-ctl --list-formats-ext
           ```
+- `--fps` flag setting the camera fps (default is `30`)

 You can combine the usage of these flags as needed, and there are additional command line parameters available for loading custom models.
 Launch the application with the `--help` flag to recieve more info, or see the [`Examples`](../README.md#code-examples) readme.